Can You Day Trade With Daily Bars Strategies and Backtesting

 Before we start, we’ll briefly explain what a bar is in trading.

-A bar simply compresses data over a certain time frame.
+A bar compresses data over a specific time frame.

 The significance of daily bars